C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

   2. Select **SwiftUI View**
   3. Name the file `NoteRow.swift`
 * In the newly created view add `note` as a stored property of `NoteRow`.
-* Since we added a new property we now how to upate the previews property of the `NoteRow_Previews` struct.
+* Since we added a new property we now have to upate the previews property of the `NoteRow_Previews` struct.
-  * Update the `NoteRow()` initializer in the previews struct to accept note as a parameter like so: `NoteRow(note: Note(title: "Hello World!", content: "Testing 1,2,3"))`
+  * Update the `NoteRow()` initializer in the previews struct to accept note as a parameter like so: `NoteRow(note: Note(title: "Note Title...", content: "Testing 1,2,3"))`

 Your `NoteRow.swift` file should now look like this: